shapeshed/jekyll.shapeshed.com/_posts/2006-05-26-mac_browser_love_in.md

 ---
 layout: post
 title: Mac Browser Love-in
-excerpt: Although I love Firefox for Mac I can't deny that it is very slow compared to other browsers.
+description: Although I love Firefox for Mac I can't deny that it is very slow compared to other browsers.
 After reading of the adventures of the Mac browser pimp Jon Hicks I decided to experiment a bit more in my browser usage.
 Where did I end up?
 Well in a multitude of places with multiple browsers open!
 categories: [Apple, Browsers]
 ---
 [Safari][1] is great but there are a number of things it doesn't do.
 Coupled with the fact that many plugins (including Flash) are not yet formally released for Universal Binary it isn't quite everything I want.
 I found [this page][2] on browser speeds for the mac which has some interesting results.
 [Camino][3] is not bad and [Opera][4] would seem to be the Daddy.